TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-lonely-tower.md

 She will explain that her quest is to have her stolen amulet retrieved.
 She's chosen them because it was taken from her a long time ago and it's likely to be a perilous journey to retrieve it.
-The amulet is in the _Tomb of the Last Rehani_, which is close to _the City of Renaura_ which is a 2 day journey from here, across the moors.
+The amulet is in the _Tomb of the Last Rehani_, which is close to _the City of Denaura_ which is a 2 day journey from here, across the moors.
 She doesn't know where the tomb is.